 The configuration tasks required to support remote workers are beyond the scope of these Application Notes; hence they are not discussed in this document.
-Consult [9] in the Additional References section for additional information on this topic.
+Consult [5] in the References section for additional information on this topic.

-The Avaya SBCE was located at the edge of the enterprise.
-Its public side was connected to the external network, while its private side was connected to the enterprise infrastructure.
-All signaling and media traffic entering or leaving the enterprise flowed through the Avaya SBCE, protecting in this way the enterprise against any SIP-based attacks.
-The Avaya SBCE also performed network address translation at both the IP and SIP layers.
+The Avaya SBCE is located at the edge of the enterprise.
+It has a public side that connects to the external network and a private side that connects to the enterprise infrastructure.
+All signaling and media traffic entering or leaving the enterprise flows through the Avaya SBCE, which can protect the enterprise against any SIP-based attacks.
+The Avaya SBCE also performs network address translation at both the IP and SIP layers.

-The transport protocol between the Avaya SBCE and Axtel across the public IP network was UDP.
-The transport protocol between the Avaya SBCE and the enterprise Session Manager across the enterprise IP network was TCP.
+The transport protocol between the Avaya SBCE and MTS Allstream across the public IP network is UDP.
+The transport protocol between the Avaya SBCE and the enterprise Session Manager across the enterprise IP network is TCP.

-For inbound calls, the calls flowed from the service provider to the Avaya SBCE, then to Session Manager.
-Session Manager used the configured dial patterns (or regular expressions) and routing policies to determine the recipient (in this case the Communication Manager) and on which link to send the call.
-Once the call arrived at Communication Manager, further incoming call treatment, such as incoming digit translation was performed.
+For inbound calls, the calls flow from the service provider to the Avaya SBCE, then to Session Manager.
+Session Manager uses the configured dial patterns (or regular expressions) and routing policies to determine the recipient (in this case the Communication Manager) and on which link to send the call.
+Once the call arrives at Communication Manager, further incoming call treatment, such as incoming digit translations may be performed.

 Outbound calls to the PSTN were first processed by Communication Manager for outbound feature treatment such as automatic route selection and class of service restrictions.
-Once Communication Manager selected the proper SIP trunk, the call was routed to Session Manager.
-Session Manager once again used the configured dial patterns (or regular expressions) and routing policies to determine the route to the Avaya SBCE for egress to the Axtel network.
+Once Communication Manager selects the proper SIP trunk, the call is routed to Session Manager.
+Session Manager once again uses the configured dial patterns (or regular expressions) and routing policies to determine the route to the Avaya SBCE for egress to the MTS Allstream network.